andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel /README.md

 #### **Summary of User Type Trends**
 The analysis of "**User Type Trends**" provides a comprehensive understanding of the dynamics within Cyclistic's user community.
 The analysis indicates:
 + **Casual User Behavior**: Approximately **35%** of Cyclistic's user base consists of casual users.
 They tend to prefer longer rides, resulting in slightly longer average ride durations and distances.
 Casual users typically utilize Cyclistic bikes for recreational purposes, city exploration, or leisurely rides.
 Their usage patterns, preferences, and motivations may differ from those of members.
-+ **Member Users Behavior**: Around **65%** of Cyclistic's users are members who exhibit consistent usage patterns, characterized by shorter average ride durations and distances.
++ **Member User Behavior**: Around **65%** of Cyclistic's users are members who exhibit consistent usage patterns, characterized by shorter average ride durations and distances.
 Members are likely regular users of the Cyclistic service, often employing it for daily commuting or routine transportation needs.
 Their approach to using Cyclistic bikes is more purposeful and focused.
 #### **Key Questions**:
 1. **How do annual members and casual riders use Cyclistic bikes differently?**
    - Casual riders tend to have longer average ride durations and distances compared to members.